 - Emotional Distance: You or your spouse may feel emotionally distant, spending more time apart and less communicating.

-- Loss of Emotional Intimacy: A significant decrease in emotional intimacy and connection.
+- Loss of Emotional Intimacy: Emotional distance often leads to a significant decrease in emotional intimacy and connection.

-- Separate Lives: Living separate lives under one roof, with minimal interaction and shared activities.
+- Separate Lives: Living separate lives under one roof, marked by emotional disengagement and minimal interaction.

-- Lack of Relationship Satisfaction: A decline in relationship satisfaction and emotional fulfillment.
+- Lack of Relationship Satisfaction: Emotional withdrawal can lead to a decline in relationship satisfaction and emotional fulfillment.

 Coping with Emotional Divorce